the-vegetarian-vampire/Smart-Contract-Resources/README.md

 -----

 ## Gas Optimization
-- A transaction costs a base of 21,000 gas.
+A transaction costs a base of 21,000 gas
-- each computational step cost ~2-10 gas (usually)
+each computational step cost ~2-10 gas (usually)
-- each byte of data costs 16 gas (4 if zero byte)
+each byte of data costs 16 gas (4 if zero byte)
-- editing a storage slot costs 5,000 gas (20,000 if not yet filled)
+editing a storage slot costs 5,000 gas (20,000 if not yet filled)

 - Strings, arrays, and loops are `computationally expensive`
 - `custom errors` - declared at top, more `gas efficient`